JAMESWARRIOR14/JAMESWARRIOR14/README.md

 i am a system and sometimes im not the one at front, keep that in mind!

-i will not match ur energy im sorry bruh caps will stay on regardless what the situation is
+i will not match ur energy im sorry bruh the way i talk to u fully depends on how im feeling

 i enjoy making new friends!!! shoot me a whisper and i will be #OnMyWay to get bffmaxxed with u (it takes me a little bit to warm up but shhhh)